 What is Yard Waste?

-Yard Waste includes normal lawn and garden debris such as leaves, brush, grass clippings, twigs, pruning and small branches (not more than 3-inches in diameter and not longer than 6 feet).
+Yard Waste includes normal lawn and garden debris such as leaves, brush, grass clippings, twigs, pruning and small branches (not more than 2-inches in diameter and not longer than 4 feet).

 How Do I Request Collections?

 Yard Debris Collections are made on most Wednesdays.
 View the Yard Debris calendar for the complete collection schedule.
 Requests for pickups must be made by the end of the day Monday.
 During April, the Department will offer an additional Monday pickup, which must be scheduled before the end of the day Thursday.
 To contact us by phone call: (301) 725-0088 Monday through Friday from 8:00 a.m. to 4:00 p.m.
 (TTY/Text users call via Maryland Relay).
 After hour callers may leave a message on our automated voice mail system.
 For your convenience you can also schedule a yard debris pickup 24/7 by e-mailing Public Works at [email protected].
 You can also schedule a yard debris pickup through our online ap located below through the My Laurel mobile app.

 Preparing for Pickup

-If you can't recycle your yard waste and it is necessary for curbside pick-up by the city, try to use a compost bag or reusable container.
-Bags may be purchased at most retail, hardware, discount, and nursery stores.
-Compost paper yard waste bags blend better into the compost material.
+If you can't recycle your yard waste and it is necessary for curbside pick-up by the city, residents must use a paper lawn bag or another type of reusable container.
+Yard Waste in plastic bags will not be accepted.

 - Do not mix yard debris with other bulk trash items

-- Bundle branches in manageable piles (tie with twine, or metal tie wires) or place inside a container that can easily be emptied (containers must not weigh more than 80 pounds each).
+- Branches and brush must be tied into bundles (tie with twine, or metal tie wires) or placed inside a container that can easily be emptied (containers must not weigh more than 80 pounds each).
 Bundles of branches cannot exceed 2' in diameter.